gerardsegismundo/dataStructures-Algo-/SolvingCodeProblems/SolvingCodeProblems.md

     more space to get faster time
     And always remember: Communicate your thought process as much as possible.
 Don’t worry about finishing it fast.
 Every part of the interview matters.

+## > Great programmers pick the right data structures the right algorithm to write good programs.